CSV & JSON Transform Pipelines

 2.2 Chunking & Streaming Large Files

 Loading entire files into memory triggers heap exhaustion and unpredictable GC pauses.
-Use FileReader with slice offsets or ReadableStream to feed fixed-size chunks to the worker.
+Use File.slice() with FileReader or the File.stream() API to feed fixed-size chunks to the worker.
 This buffer management strategy mirrors techniques used in Image Processing in Workers for handling large binary payloads without saturating the JS heap.

 self.onmessage = async (e) => {